Certain hiring decisions are easy.

 There’s also the benefit of predictability.
 Many outsourced CMOs operate on a flat-fee basis.
 (Others charge an hourly rate, but can generally pinpoint a precise range of how many hours they’ll work on a weekly or monthly basis.)
 This permits you to plan your budget.
 You know exactly what you’re paying ahead of time and don’t have to worry about what’s coming your way.

 Any time you outsource a task, it frees up internal resources.
-And by outsourcing the CMO position in your business, you should be able to free up over 100 hours per month in additional time that can be spent on other tasks.
+And by outsourcing the Chief Marketing Officer position in your business, you should be able to free up over 100 hours per month in additional time that can be spent on other tasks.

 Most businesses that hire an outsourced CMO are transitioning from a situation in which they’ve been handling the CMO’s responsibilities on a “by committee” basis.
 In other words, multiple employees have stepped up to absorb the duties (which takes away from their primary job responsibilities).
 By outsourcing, these employees suddenly reclaim time in their daily schedules to carry out the duties that they were hired to handle in the first place.